cjohansen/clj-nats/README.md

                        :git/sha "LATEST_SHA"}
 ```

-The current jnats version is `2.20.2`.
+The current jnats version is `2.20.5`.

 ## Status

-The API is still under development and is subject to change.
-Once set, it will
-remain backwards compatible.
-An official release is expected in August 2024.
-Until then, use at risk of breaking changes.
+The API is stable but incomplete.
+Specifically, the object store APIs are not
+implemented.

 - [x] PubSub
 - [x] Streams